-- you know and can use the concepts of current, voltage, resistance and power in simple electrical circuits, and you know the fundamental concepts in electromagnetism and the phenomena of electromagnetic induction.
+- you know and can use the concepts of current, voltage, resistance and power in simple electrical circuits, and you know the fundamental concepts in electromagnetism and electromagnetic induction.

-- you are familiar with oscillations and waves, and you know about the wave nature of light and interference- and diffraction phenomena and fundamental geometric optics.
+- you are familiar with oscillations and waves, and you know about the wave nature of light and interference- and diffraction phenomena and simple geometric optics.

-- you have fundamental knowledge about the structure of the atom and can explain the connection between the energy levels of electrons in atoms and molecules and their spectra through the concept of the photon.
+- you have basic knowledge about the structure of the atom and can explain the connection between the energy levels of electrons in atoms and molecules and their spectra through the concept of photons.

-- you have fundamental knowledge of the structure of the atomic nucleus, radioactive processes, different types of radiation and their biological consequences.
+- you have basic knowledge of the structure of the atomic nucleus, radioactive processes, different types of radiation and their biological consequences.

 Admission to the course